ustwo/mastermind/docs/rules.md

 The `name` property is not required nor used internally.
 It is just a way for you to give a meaninful name to the rule.

+## Method

+The `method` property defines the HTTP method of the rule.
+If the method is not present, the rule applies to all of them.

 ## Schema